 - Put down your prism and try to see YOUR world through theirs

 - Attract those you can attract, and it won’t be everybody.
 You cannot please everyone.

 - Always work to build trust and strengthen relationships — weigh EVERY business decision this way.

 - Mental movement is still success even if behavior doesn’t immediately follow.
 Marketing is about movement — sometimes it’s gradual

 - Understand that we only know a fraction about how our brains really work and give yourself permission to keep learning and growing in your knowledge of this topic.

 Marketing to the mind is a terrible thing to waste.
 Don’t punt and just talk about yourself (hint — they don’t care) or something that’s safe and cozy for you.
-Take a risk and really learn about your customers, then craft better messaging that will help them get connected with whatever product, service or idea you’re promoting.
+You Are In Bags Backpack Cases Take a risk and really learn about your customers, then craft better messaging that will help them get connected with whatever product, service or idea you’re promoting.
 There are millions of marketing messages launched every single day.
-Why will YOURS matter?

 Enjoy! http://entertalkradio.com/maythebestbrandwin/052716-episode-14-marketing-mythbusting/ Today’s show we’re talking about myths in marketing. ugg boots pas cher There are some things people believe about marketing that were once true, ugg australia classic but aren’t anymore and some things that were never true that people believe anyway. ugg boots bailey It’s hard to be a hit in marketing when you’re surrounded by so many myths, nike pas cher so we’re going to debunk them all right here today.